 Some fair way of allocating supervisory responsibilities may thus be needed.
 One possibility is to ensure that supervisory loads are recognised as part of a workload management system, in which there is a trade-off between supervisory responsibilities and other forms of teaching contact.
 An alternative is to allocate loads evenly across available staff.
 This may require allocating students to topics that are not their first choice, or requiring supervisors to oversee topics of which they have little specialist knowledge.
 This needs to be monitored carefully to safeguard the student experience.
 However, at the undergraduate level, specialist knowledge of topic areas may be less crucial than at masters’ or doctoral level.

 There may be benefits from group supervision of students following similar topics, not only in terms of economies of scale, but also because the students may be able to learn from each other.
 Economies of scale may arise because much of the advice given to students will be common – the central importance of economic analysis, the need for a literature review, the interpretation of evidence, how to avoid plagiarism and so on.

 In some institutions, this is taken one step further, through the provision of a whole module (normally in the second year) that deals with research methods.
 The economies of scale in doing this are even greater, of course, as one individual (or a relatively small number of staff) can provide the generic advice that all students need in approaching the dissertation.
 Such dedicated modules are not always popular with students, who may see the material as being fragmented and of little relevance to them at the time.
 In other words, they may need to be convinced that they really will need this material at a later stage.
 Such modules are not always popular with the staff either.
-They may not be appealing to teach, but also put pressure on the curriculum.
-When so much other material has to be covered in the second year, there may be a reluctance to use up a whole module on research methods that could have been used to provide micro theory or econometrics.
+They may not be appealing to teach, and also put pressure on the curriculum.
+When so much other material has to be covered in the second year, there may be a reluctance to use up a whole module on research methods that could have been used to provide more micro theory or econometrics.